Navid200/xDrip/docs/Display/AOD.md

 It will take you to the Android accessibility menu.
 Tap on xDrip to enable as shown below.
 ![](./images/EnablexDripAOD.png)

-If doing that does not allow you to enable it, go to xDrip app info under Android settings and from the 3-dot menu at the top right, select "Allow REstricted Permissions".
+If doing that does not allow you to enable it, go to xDrip app info under Android settings and from the 3-dot menu at the top right, select "Allow restricted settings".
 ![](./images/AllowRestrictedSettings.png)

 Approve the confirmation request.
 ![](./images/AllowRestrictedSettings2.png)

 Now, repeat the process.
-This time, you will be able to choose xDrip to be used for AOD on the accessibilty page.
+This time, you will be able to choose xDrip to be used for AOD on the accessibility page.